dailab/toolipse-vsdt/readme.md

 that can be used for automatically creating executable code for various target languages, most notably different flavours of JIAC agents, but also BPEL, or just plain english text.

-The first version of the VSDT was developed in 2007 during the diploma thesis of Tobias Kuester and has since then been extended upon in the context of various research projects at DAI-Labor.
+The first version of the VSDT was developed in 2007 during the diploma thesis of Tobias Küster and has since then been extended upon in the context of various research projects at DAI-Labor.